 - Tournament schedule isn’t excellent

-- Better player support options are now tough to find
+- Live player support options are now tough to find

 - Only partially blocks HUDs by using Quick Seat